sh1man999/WhisperLiveKitV2/docs/API.md

 > !! **Note**: The new API structure described in this document is currently under deployment.
 This documentation is intended for devs who want to build custom frontends.

-WLK provides real-time speech transcription, speaker diarization, and translation through a WebSocket API.
+WLK provides real-time speech transcription, speaker diarization through a WebSocket API.
 The server sends incremental updates as audio is processed, allowing clients to display live transcription results with minimal latency.

 ---